 In my next and final post in this series on resiliency, we’ll take a look at how such automation techniques can and are being applied in security settings.
 We’ll also explore the concept of “reverse uptime” in the age of microservices, containers and serverless environments and reveal ways you might sew uncertainty into the minds and machines of your adversaries.

-Brandon Edwards is Capsule8’s Chief Scientist responsible for cybersecurity research strategy and for operationalizing findings into resulting innovations.
+Brandon is the Co-founder and Chief Scientist at Capsule8.
+He is responsible for cybersecurity research strategy and for operationalizing findings into resulting innovations.
 Prior to Capsule8, Brandon was VP of Threat Labs at BAE Systems, having joined the company through its successful acquisition of SilverSky, where he designed their cloud-based, zero-day prevention product.
-Brandon has also served as hacker-in-residence at NYU Tandon School of Engineering, and held senior security roles at TippingPoint and McAfee.
+He has also served as hacker-in-residence at the NYU Tandon School of Engineering, and held senior security roles at TippingPoint and McAfee.